paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 #### `check_approval(block_entry, approval_entry, n_tranches) -> bool`
   * If `n_tranches` is `RequiredTranches::Pending`, return false
   * If `n_tranches` is `RequiredTranches::All`,  then we return `3 * n_approvals > 2 * n_validators`.
   * If `n_tranches` is `RequiredTranches::Exact(tranche, no_shows), then we return whether all assigned validators up to `tranche` less `no_shows` have approved. e.g. if we had 5 tranches and 1 no-show, we would accept all validators in tranches 0..=5 except for 1 approving.
 In that example, we also accept all validators in tranches 0..=5 approving, but that would indicate that the `RequiredTranches` value was incorrectly constructed, so it is not realistic.
-If there are more missing approvals than there are no-shows, that indicates that there are some assignments which are not yet no-shows, but may become them.
+If there are more missing approvals than there are no-shows, that indicates that there are some assignments which are not yet no-shows, but may become no-shows.

 #### `process_wakeup(relay_block, candidate_hash)`
   * Load the `BlockEntry` and `CandidateEntry` from disk.
 If either is not present, this may have lost a race with finality and can be ignored.
 Also load the `ApprovalEntry` for the block and candidate.